MidgetBrony/Boxroom-TV/README.md

 Inside Boxroom-TV, there should be 2 folders labelled "Media" and "Video Library" **If the "Media" folder doesn't auto-generate, create it yourself.**

-All videos you simply want playable should be in the "Media" folder.
+All videos you want playable and *not in a case* should be in the "Media" folder.

-If you wish to have a movie or show in a shelvable case, make a folder for it in the "Video Library" folder.
+**If you wish to have a movie or show in a shelvable case, make a folder for it in the "Video Library" folder.**

 (Example: For the movie Rango, the files should be \Boxroom-TV\VideoLibrary\Rango\Rango.mp4)